 The bill aims to enhance emergency medical response by allowing individuals to voluntarily include their blood type information on their Washington state-issued drivers' licenses and identicards.
-It introduces new sections to the existing law, specifically stating that the department will develop processes for individuals to submit blood type documentation when applying for or renewing their identification.
-Additionally, a one-time administrative fee of up to $2 may be charged for processing the initial blood type designation request.
-The bill also mandates the department to coordinate with healthcare providers and emergency responders to educate the public about the benefits of including blood type information on identification documents.
+It introduces new sections to the existing law, specifically detailing the processes for individuals to submit blood type documentation when applying for or renewing their identification.
+The Department of Licensing is tasked with developing these processes and may charge a one-time administrative fee of up to $2 for processing the initial blood type designation request.
+Additionally, the bill mandates coordination with healthcare providers and emergency responders to educate the public about the benefits of including blood type information.

-Amendments to existing laws include the option for licensees to include their blood type on their drivers' licenses, provided they present documentation verifying their blood type from a licensed physician, medical facility, or blood donation organization.
-The bill also updates the fee structure for drivers' licenses and identicards, maintaining the standard fee of $72 while allowing for a reduced fee of $9 per year for licenses issued for periods other than eight years.
+Amendments to existing laws include the addition of an optional blood type designation on both drivers' licenses and identicards, contingent upon the presentation of documentation verifying the blood type from a licensed physician, medical facility, or blood donation organization.
+The bill also updates the fee structure for licenses and identicards, specifying that the fee for a license issued for a period other than eight years will be $9 for each year issued.
 The act is set to take effect on January 1, 2026.

 Engrossed Bill: 46.20.161